fmalina/revisions-blocl/help/faq.md

 ---------------------------

-Upgrade to [premium membership](/premium-membership) to post multiple ads.
+Upgrade to [plus membership](/help/plus-membership) to post multiple ads.

 How does my ad get to the top of the listings?